top of page

 Pūjyapāda Bhakti Vallabha Tīrtha Mahārāja

-[April 14, 2023 is the disappearance day of Śrī Śrīmad Bhakti Vallabha Tīrtha Gosvāmī Mahārāja.
+[April 17, 2024 is the appearance day of Śrī Śrīmad Bhakti Vallabha Tīrtha Gosvāmī Mahārāja.
 The following glorification of Śrīla Tīrtha Gosvāmī Mahārāja is a bhāvānuvāda of of excerpts from various lectures spoken by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja. ]

 My Godbrother and present ācārya of Śrī Caitanya Gauḍīya Maṭha, pūjyapāda Bhakti Vallabha Tīrtha Mahārāja, appeared on the auspicious day of Rāma Navamī.